nehadpatel/ml-evals-framework/README.md

   <tr>
     <td>Pros</td>
     <td>
-      - for evaluating data quality, drift, model performance
+      • for evaluating data quality, drift, model performance <br>
-      - For LLMs, they support “descriptors” — row-level checks of outputs, such as length, semantic similarity, or even LLM-judged quality
+      • For LLMs, they support “descriptors” — row-level checks of outputs, such as length, semantic similarity, or even LLM-judged quality<br>
-      - They allow “LLM-as-judge” evaluations: you can prompt another LLM to assess the quality or correctness of responses
+      • They allow “LLM-as-judge” evaluations: you can prompt another LLM to assess the quality or correctness of responses<br>
-      - all in all for ensuring quality of the model
+      • all in all for ensuring quality of the model<br>
     </td>
     <td></td>
     <td></td>